Unconventional spin Hall effects in nonmagnetic solids: Results and discussion

 As we defined above, the collinear spin Hall conductivity is the configuration with transverse charge and spin current, and with the spin polarization aligned either with the charge current or with the spin current direction.
 The components of the SHC tensor are denoted as $\sigma_{jk}^{i}$ when $j\neq k$ and $i$ is equal to $j$ or $k$, e.g. $\sigma_{zx}^{z}$.
 In Table \ref{sigma_shc_nconv}, we summarize the space groups that allow for collinear spin Hall effects.
 Note that $\sigma_{ji}^{i}$ and $\sigma_{ij}^{i}$ always occur together, although in general they are not equal.
 While the components with spin polarization parallel to the charge current were the first ones reported experimentally \cite{vignale, casanova}, those with spin currents parallel to spin polarization could be even more relevant for applications, as they can directly contribute to the generation of out-of-plane spin-orbit torques, schematically illustrated in Fig. \ref{mote2} (a).
 The materials that seem to reveal the largest potential for unconventional SOTs are low-symmetry transition metal dichalcogenides (TMDs); we will thus analyze them in detail.

 Let us first consider a bulk MoTe$_2$ which typically crystallizes in a semimetallic monoclinic phase (1$T'$ or $\beta$-MoTe$_2$, SG 11) with an inversion symmetry, two-fold screw axis along the $y$ direction (C$_{2y}$) and a mirror plane ($M_y$), as indicated in Fig. \ref{mote2} (b).
-Experiments typically employ slabs consisting of several layers, but we note that similar symmetry operations will hold for both odd and even number of layers, therefore the bulk analysis remains valid, as the form of the SHC tensor will not change.
+Experiments typically employ slabs consisting of several layers.
 Odd-layered samples still belong to SG 11, while in the case of even number of layers, the crystal will be described by SG 6 \cite{raman}.
-Both cases will preserve the same corresponding point group, and in consequence, the same non-vanishing components of SHC.
+We thus note that the bulk analysis remains valid, and the form of the SHC tensor will not change, preserving the same Laue class and the same non-vanishing components of SHC.
 Our DFT calculations confirmed the presence of two pairs of collinear components, namely $\sigma_{xy}^{x}$ and $\sigma_{yx}^{x}$ as well as $\sigma_{zy}^{z}$ and $\sigma_{yz}^{z}$.
 Even though their magnitudes are not large, the related spin Hall efficiencies (defined as ratios between spin Hall and charge conductivity, $\theta_{ij}^k = \sigma_{ij}^k / \sigma_c$, listed in Table III) may exceed 1 \%, mostly due to the rather low charge conductivity ($\sigma_c \sim 1800$ \unitdenom) of the semimetal \cite{hughes}.